minagawah/minagawah/README.md

 [:eyes: View Demo](http://tokyo800.jp/mina/perlin-experiment/)

 **[rawjs-generate](https://github.com/minagawah/rawjs-generate)** (2024)
-A sample RawJS app with PUB/SUB messaging to generate/destroy DOM elements.
+While this piece demonstrates the use of RawJS (framework newly came out) with pub/sub messaging,
-Also, this is the best repo demonstrate the use of JSDoc.
+it is also the best showcase of using JSDoc as an alternative to TypeScript (for type checking).
-:pushpin: `RawJS` &middot; `JSDoc`
+:pushpin: `RawJS` &middot; `JSDoc` &middot; `Type Check`
 [:eyes: View Demo](https://tokyo800.jp/mina/rawjs/)

 **[SVG Animations using SMIL](https://astralscience.com/tech/svganim)** (2024)